Skip to Content

 In storage areas, strategies to control the damage caused by light and UV radiation include:

-• putting light sensitive items into boxes;
+• storing light sensitive items into boxes;

 • keeping the lights off when no one is retrieving materials or installing motion sensors on the lights (this step also saves on electricity costs);